EasyCanadianGamer/ProjexNexa/Readme.md

 * Upload and import project lists from a excel sheet
 * and most importantly is Open Source Software (OSS)!

 ProjexNexa is currently under development.
-You give your suggestions on the discussion page.
+You give your suggestions on the [discussions](https://github.com/EasyCanadianGamer/ProjexNexa/discussions) page.

 If you feel comfortable in writing code using Typescript and Rust, we highly encourage you to contribute to this project.